zhoudaifa007/python-agents-examples/mcp/livekit-mcp-server/README.md

 # LiveKit MCP Tools

-A collection of tools for managing LiveKit rooms, participants, tokens, and chat functionality using the MCP (Model Calling Protocol) framework.
+A collection of tools for managing LiveKit rooms, participants, tokens, and chat functionality using the MCP (Model Context Protocol) framework.

 ## Overview